 The Mystery of George Masa chronicles the life an George Masa, a Japanese immigrant whose hiking, exploration and photography was instrumental in the founding of The Great Smoky Mountains National Park and the mapping and building of the Appalachian Trail during the 1920s and 1930s.
 Bonesteel Films

 Nantahala Land of the Noonday Sun.
 Produced by Lance Holland, This movie explores the Nantahala River System from its headwaters near the Standing Indian area through the gorges to its confluence with Fontana Lake.
-Website
+Out of print.

 Hiking on Hazel Creek.
 Award winning cinematographer Ron Ruehl tags along with Lance Holland on a hike to give you an unedited armchair journey into the vast North Shore section of the Great Smoky Mountains National Park.
-Website
+Out of print.

 Wild Edibles & Medicinals of Southern Appalachia.
 Ila Hatter, noted naturalist.
 There are three plant identification videos for different seasons More info

 Cody Shuler & Pine Mountain Railroad.
 Bryson City native Cody Shuler has gathered some of the finest singers and musicians in bluegrass.
 Their album "Alone and Forever" had three #1 songs on it and was one of the top played albums on XM Radio.
 Their all gospel album "Pickin' Praisin' Singin'" debuted at the top of the Billboard chart and was nominated for a Gospel Music Association Dove Award.
 Website